ustlsh/TransPro/README.md

 ```

 ## Citation
-If our paper is useful for your research, please cite our paper
+If our paper is useful for your research, please cite:

 ## Implementation reference
 [CycleGAN and pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)